KatsuragiCSL/katsuragicsl.github.io/content/blogs/Security/centrality-what-cvss-missed.md

 {{< /tikz >}}

 In the case of the dysfunctioning worsening/getting “exploited”, both case stops water flow from the source to the ends, but the center node case just looks more critical.
 Even if we assume the cost of fixing the issue is the same in both cases (say we can just click a button and a new node for replacing will be spawned like magic).

-Is that feeling an illusion, i.e. none of the above situations is worse than another?
-I believe not:

-More connections mean more uncertainty in evaluation: maybe we missed something even though our investigation says it is all fine.

-More connections also mean more hidden implications, a currently harmless issue (sometimes we describe as “weridness”, “not the best practice”) may be already quitely changing the behaviors of other things that are related, and those changes might chain up and cause some other weirdness.

-More connections also mean the experience we gain by looking into it is possibly more useful in the future.
+But you probably feel more urge to look at the center node as it looks like there are more things you could dig into.

+Centrality causes a few things:

+- Bring uncertainty into play
+- Hidden implications
+- More flexibility (hence more likely to have some new ways to break known defenses)

+Also...although it does not affect the severity, but it does courage us to pay more attention on things that have more centrality: more transferable lessons you will learn from dealing with it.

+Hence, centrality is definitely one of the factors for evaluating the severity of a bug, the more centrality the more severe.
+However it is missed in the current quantification systems and not even mentioned by people although they might be using it in a daily basis.

 [^1]: Taleb, Nassim Nicholas, 1960-.
 (2001).
 Fooled by randomness : the hidden role of chance in the markets and in life.
 Penguin Books.
 [^2]: At the time of writing, the latest version is CVSS 4.0: https://www.first.org/cvss/v4-0/.
 I, as a security worker, find it a bit painful to use as well.